An7ar35/ctune/README.md

 Q. **What are the key bindings?**

 A. Press `F1` to get a contextual list of key bindings in the UI.

+Q. **How do I use the mouse?**

+A. Check out this [guide](docs/guide/mouse_navigation.md).

+Q. **I'm getting weird symbols where the icons are supposed to be.
+What's going on?**

+A. Your terminal font does not support the unicode characters used.
+Either change the font or switch back to ASCII icons from the Options menu.

+Q. **Can I change the look?**

+A. Yes.
+There are internal preset themes available in the Options menu and, if these don't strike your fancy, a custom theme can be specified inside ctune's configuration file.

 ## Bug reporting & Support